olewis14/F1-League-Management/README.md

   - 12 unique statistics for each team
   - Graphs that show the progression of driver and team points over a season.

- **Teammate Comparisons**

-- Side-by-side comparisons of drivers and their teammates.
-Compares 11 statistics and indicates which driver leads in each statistic.